viktorrudi/raycast-extension-cursor-quick-workspace/README.md

 4. Press **⌘ + F** to save current selection as a favorite
 5. Press **⌘ + R** to rename any favorite

+## Features

+- **Git Branch Display**: Each directory that is a git repository shows the current active branch in a green tag on the right side
+- **Multi-directory Selection**: Select multiple directories to create workspaces
+- **Favorites Management**: Save, rename, and organize frequently used workspace combinations

 ## Favorites

 - **Create Favorite**: Select 2+ directories and press **⌘ + F**